Random Number Conversion and LOCC Conversion via Restricted Storage: Asymptotics for Random Number Conversion via Restricted Storage

 \subsection{First-Order Rate Region}

 ~ \Label{subsec:FORR}

-In this subsection, let a sequence $\{(S_n,T_n)\}$ be represented by $S_n=s_1n+o(n)$ and $T_n=t_1n+o(n)$ with the first-order rates $s_1$ and $t_1$ and we focus on the first-order asymptotics of RNC via restricted storage in terms of $s_1$ and $t_1$.
-Then, we omit the $o(n)$ term since it does not affect any result in this subsection. \begin{df} A first-order rate pair $(s_1,t_1)$ is called $\nu$-{\it achievable} when a sequence $\{(s_1n,t_1n)\}$ is $\nu$-achievable.
+In this subsection, we assume that a sequence $\{(S_n,T_n)\}$ is represented by $S_n=s_1n+o(n)$ and $T_n=t_1n+o(n)$ with the first-order rates $s_1>0$ and $t_1>0$ and focus on the first-order asymptotics of RNC via restricted storage.
+In the following, Then, we omit the $o(n)$ term unless otherwise noted. \begin{df} A first-order rate pair $(s_1,t_1)$ is called $\nu$-{\it achievable} when a sequence $\{(s_1n,t_1n)\}$ is $\nu$-achievable.
 The set of $\nu$-achievable rate pairs for $i={\cal D}$ and ${\cal M}$ is denoted by

 \end{df}